cunytv/imm/README.md

 <img width="1174" height="182" alt="image" src="https://github.com/user-attachments/assets/0de25cf6-d3cd-4fc2-8364-fff7b7c01190" />

 The package names follow this format:
-SHOWCODEYYYYMMDD_DESCRIPTION_OF_SHOOT
+- SHOWCODEYYYYMMDD_DESCRIPTION_OF_SHOOT
-LTNS20250827_TINABETH_TOSSES
+- LTNS20250827_TINABETH_TOSSES

 The files from cards/drives are nested in subfolders that are named after the physical labels on the cards/drives:
-L14
+- L14
-235
+- 235
-CAM_4
+- CAM_4

-An archival package is structure in this way:
+An archival package bifurcates audiovisual media and metadata.
+It is structured in this way:
-PACKAGENAME -> "objects" ->
+- PACKAGENAME -> "objects" -> CARD# -> media
+-             -> "metadata" -> "logs" -> CARD# -> metadata